 Your toddler had been sleeping well, but now he’s upset every time you put him down.
 He frequently wakes up several times at night, calling for you.
 He kicks and flails, clearly hysterical and not ready to sleep.

 Sometimes he even screams as soon as he’s in bed or you leave the room.
 Picking him up stops the crying, but you can’t hold him the entire night.
 You might even find yourself sleeping on the floor next to him, then sneaking out of the room once he’s finally asleep.

-As much as his separation anxiety at night is breaking your heart, you’re also dreading bedtime every night now.
+As much as his separation anxiety at night is breaking your heart, you dread how hysterical your toddler gets at bedtime.

 Coping with your toddler’s separation anxiety at night

 I’m very familiar with sneaking out of the room ninja-style, hoping my toddler wouldn’t hear me leave.
 Because the minute he realized I was gone, he’d go right back to screaming for me to come back and keep him company.

 It also didn’t help that I couldn’t sleep at night, anticipating the cries that had grown all too common.